AkaneMarsyl/Akane/README.md

 # Akane
-Akaihane is a french image-board project created for https://www.akane-ch.org
+Akaihane Channel is a french image-board project created for https://www.akane-ch.org

 Installation instructions are described in french in the source code.
 Here a translation of the setup.